AI-sandbox/XGMix/README.md

 ### Welcome to XGMix code.

-1. First we have to train the base layers.
+XGMIX.py defines the class XGMIX which is used to train and predict.
+There is also a predict function - which takes as input the input chromosome and path to model file.
+The gives out prediction for each window.
+The parameters of the model are also available in the .pkl file (like window size, smoothing window size, etc...).

-2. Then we train the smooth layer.
+xgmix.ipynb walks through this process.

-I will update the commands to do this shortly
+preprocess.py has some helper functions to load data, simulate missing values, etc... (preferred only for training).

-XGMIXv1.py throws some snps away and also does not do padding - so, it has a lot of undesirable properties.
+old\_xgmix.py throws some snps away and also does not do padding - so, it has a lot of undesirable properties.